MSc Applied Statistics (online)

 ApplyKey facts

-- Study mode and duration: 36 months, part-time, online or modules can be taken stand-alone online over a maximum 60 months
+- Study mode and duration: online across 24 or 36 months, part-time.
+Standalone modules can also be taken for CPD purposes or working towards an MSc over a maximum of 60 months.

 Study with us